 - Harold Hartshorne died on 15 February 1961 at age 69 in Berg, Belgium, in a plane crash.

-- He was buried at Green-Wood Cemetery in Brooklyn, Kings County, New York.
+- He was interred at Green-Wood Cemetery, Brooklyn, Kings County, New York.

 - The following appeared on 16 February 1961 in The New York Times: (Brussels, Belgium, Feb.
 15) A Sabena Airlines Boeing 707 jet crashed near the Brussels Airport early today, killing seventy-three persons, including the eighteen members of the United States figure-sakting team.